The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 For your convenience, here is a list of barefoot shoe brands that carry options in 10mm thickness or more.
 Keep in mind that 10mm is still thinner than most athletic sneakers on the market today.

 Absolutely!
 Though they aren’t usually called barefoot shoes, you can find natural footwear options that meet all the healthy shoe requirements but have some cushion.
-This can be useful if you are transitioning to barefoot shoes, have pain standing on your feet all day, run/walk/hike long distances, or have lost the fatty tissue on the soles of your feet.
-You can find those options here.

 There are many ways to define your foot type.
 Here at Anya’s Reviews we use Shape (shown above), Width, and Volume to determine what to look for in a shoe.
 You can find a guide to understanding your foot type and the brands most likely to work for them here.